- Top-rated Midwestern Christian liberal arts university with undergraduate, PSEO and Early College, graduate, and adult undergraduate degree programs

 FAFSA code: 002371

-This change allows parents to simply use the IRS Data Retrieval tool imbedded within the FAFSA to make the transfer of tax information quick and automatic.
+For the 2018-19 FAFSA, families can submit the FAFSA staring October 1 using 2016 tax data.
+This allows parents to simply use the IRS Data Retrieval tool imbedded within the FAFSA to make the transfer of tax information quick and automatic.

 Priority is given to students who apply before May 1.
 For more information, feel free to contact the Financial Aid Office at 866-853-2455.